 This sequence is designed to introduce students to the mathematical content of the theory of contingencies.
-The sequence includes some material from several new Examinations of the Society of Actuaries and the Casualty Actuarial Society.
+The sequence covers the material required for the SOA and CAS exams covering life contingencies.
 The sequence is required for the undergraduate major in actuarial science.

-Actuarial Mathematics., 2nd edition, Newton L. Bowers, Jr., et al, Society of Actuaries, 1997.
+Actuarial Mathematics, 2nd edition, Newton L. Bowers, Jr., et al, Society of Actuaries, 1997.